Welcome to today's edition of the Rush 24-7 podcast.

 If you grant a witness immunity and then ask a question that you don't know the answer to, you are opening yourself up big time.

-That's what they get's what happened to Oliver North.
+That's what happened to Oliver North.

-They granted him immunity back in those hearings, and they thought we're going to get Reagan.
+They granted him immunity back in those hearings, and they thought, we're going to get Reagan.

-Reagan's North's gonna spill the beans.
+North's going to spill the beans.

 We take a brief break and come back right after this.